adaisyx/CSAW2022-OSINT/README.md

 ```

 ### C. Bankers' reMorse
-Accessing the link in log.txt leads to an Assignment.wav file, which contains intermittent beeping noise.
+Accessing the link (http://bit.ly/evilevilinfo) in log.txt leads to an [Assignment.wav](Assignment.wav) file, which contains intermittent beeping noise.
 Morse code.
 Put it through an audio to text morse code decoder (https://morsecode.world/international/decoder/audio-decoder-adaptive.html).

 ```
 HELLO EVIL AGENT YOUR NEXT TARGET IS A BANK THE BANK'S BIN NUMBER IS 452234 THE TARGETS SWIFT CODE IS YOUR PASSWORD FOR MORE INSTRUCTIONS VISIT BIT.LY SLASH OSINTSEC GOOD LUCK
 ```

-The first part of the message gives us a bank BIN number, while the second leads us to a link (bit.ly/osintsec), which is a password-protected pdf file.
+The first part of the message gives us a bank BIN number, while the second leads us to a link (http://bit.ly/osintsec), which is a password-protected [pdf file](YoureSoClose.pdf).
 The message clue suggests the 'Swift code' for the target is the password we need to unlock this pdf file.

 #### C-1. trash BIN
 First, find the bank via its BIN number. ```BIN```, or Bank Identification Number, is a 4-6 digit bank code that identifies the credit/debit card issuer (i.e. the bank).